indieopensource/paid-license/terms.md

 ## Pay Fees

-1.  _Customer_ agrees to pay the license fees specified on the _Order Form_.
+1.  _Customer_ agrees to pay the license fees that the _Order Form_ specifies.

-2.  _Customer_ agrees to pay those fees when specified on the _Order Form_, or if not specified, on entering into this agreement.
+2.  _Customer_ agrees to pay those fees when the _Order Form_ specifies, or if not specified, on entering into this agreement.

-3.  _Customer_ agrees to pay using the method specified on the _Order Form_.
+3.  _Customer_ agrees to pay using the method that the _Order Form_ specifies.

 4.  _Customer_ agrees to pay all tax on fees under this agreement, except tax _Developer_ owes on income.